 How do you apply for a mortgage in the UK?

 You can apply for a mortgage directly from a bank or building society.
-Alternatively, you can use a mortgage broker or independent financial adviser or mortgage broker who can compare different mortgages in the UK.
+Alternatively, you can use a mortgage broker or independent financial advisor or mortgage broker who can compare different mortgages in the UK.
+Online platforms such as Giving Mortgages can help you explore your options and get matched with a regulated advisor.

 Before applying for a UK mortgage, check with the three credit reporting bureaus – TransUnion, Equifax, and Experian – and ask for a free credit report to make sure there are no reporting errors.